sanavalos/DevHouse/README.md

 ## About The Project

-This project is a responsive React SPA to make Henry's community more united.
+This project is a responsive React to make Henry's community more united.
 We are here to give you the opportunity to get around with more students or people graduated from the bootcamp.

 ### Built With